In Praise of Hand Wiring

 I think that fixed the problem.
 At least it didn't reoccur for the hour or so I pummeled the amp afterwards.
 I'll know better at the next practice or gig.
 If it doesn't fix the issue, then I'll try replacing the rectifier tube.
 And if that doesn't work, then I'm out of ideas and I'll take it to a professional.
 [Update: Replacing the switch fixed it!]

 Anyway, I hadn't opened up my DC30 since installing the chassis into the cabinet when I got the amp ten years ago.
 (At that time, Ceriatone just sold the chassis and you had to buy a cabinet and speakers from a different vendor and put it all together yourself.)
 Ten years of service before developing a problem is pretty darn good in my book.
 I wish everything I owned was that reliable!

 When I pulled the chassis, I was reminded of what lovely hand-wiring work Ceriatone does.
 It really is a thing of beauty.

-Although I own amps built on printed circuit boards, and will probably buy more in the future, I'm a believer in point-to-point construction (either true point-to-point, or on turret boards and terminal strips).
+Although I own amps built on printed circuit boards, and will probably buy more in the future, I'm a believer in so-called "point-to-point" construction (either true point-to-point, or on turret boards and terminal strips).
 But not because hand-wiring itself makes an amp sound better.
 I don't believe it does.
 I've read arguments that capacitance introduced by PC boards affects tone.
 But I think that any such stray capacitance isn't affecting it enough to make an appreciable difference.
 To my ears anyway.
 There's no doubt that PC board construction is a lot easier and cheaper to manufacture (keeping consumers prices low).
 And wave soldering PCBs can achieve better consistency as well.

 |Budda Twinmaster – Hand-wired on terminal strips and turret board|